Vazif Meylanov: Imprisonment and exile

-Extract from the characteristics of the convicted person for the period from 26.07.1982 to 06.05.1985:

-“During term of punishment convicted Meylanov made extremely bad showing.
+The following is an extract from the characteristics of the convicted person for the period from 26.07.1982 to 06.05.1985:“During term of punishment convicted Meylanov made extremely bad showing.
 From the first days of imprisonment he was involved in socially useful work, in particular knitting bags, but for the entire period of his sentence Meylanov has not started to work, for which he was repeatedly punished as a disciplinary measure.
 He doesn’t keep regular hours and custodial control, for which he was punished 13 times as a disciplinary measure, including 6 times in solitary confinement.
 He responds extremely negatively to political educational events.

 He is unfriendly towards policy of the CPSU and the Soviet government and tends to write scandalous reports.
 He actively participates in the manifestations of negatively-spirited part of the convicts.

-Convicted Meylanov refuses consciously to mend his ways”.

-In 1985 Vazif Meylanov was returned to the same colony 389/35 to the same punishment cell with feeding every second day (from 10.07.1985 to 03.09.1986).
-From that colony he was returned again to Chistopol prison in solitary confinement regime till the end of the term.
-But jailers failed to break down the stubborn prisoner and Vazif Meylanov did not work any day.
+Convicted Meylanov refuses consciously to mend his ways”.In 1985, Vazif Meylanov was returned to the same colony and to the same punishment cell, given food every second day (from 10.07.1985 to 03.09.1986).
+From there, he returned again to Chistopol prison in solitary confinement regime till the end of the term.
+Jailers failed to force Meylanov to work and he did not work a single day.

 In 1986, Mikhail Gorbachev launched a campaign for the release of political prisoners in the wake of reforms.
-However, inside prisons and camps the campaign did not look so magnificent.
-Since 1985 i machine of coercion in prisons gathered pace, as the detention regime changed for the worse, the rules became stricter, while punishment became harsher.
+However, inside prisons and camps, the campaign did not look so magnificent.
+Since 1985 machine of coercion in prisons gathered pace, as the detention regime changed for the worse, the rules became stricter, while punishment became harsher.
 Some political prisoners were released, but they had to write a statement with the promise to comply with the Soviet laws henceforth.

-On January 19, 1987 Soviet prosecutors Ovcharov and Semenov arrived in Chistopol prison.
+On January 19, 1987, Soviet prosecutors Ovcharov and Semenov arrived in Chistopol prison.
 At the moment I am in strict confinement, it's the first month of this regime, and that is why I get nutrition in isolation cell.
 Representatives of the Soviet Prosecutor's Office tell me that they fulfill the order of the Presidium of the Supreme Soviet of the USSR: they have authority to release those political prisoners who will give written assurances to comply with existing laws in the country.
 People exhausted for years of imprisonment were deprived of victory ...